 A good phantom drone for those new to flying and taking photo and video.
 Sure to impress first-timers.

 Long battery charge time.
 Need to use an Android or iOS device.
 No remote control.

 This sturdy and easy-to-use drone has 4K video and advanced obstacle avoiding technology.
 Captures smooth video and sharp pictures.
 Great customer service.

 Pricey.
 Bad batteries and glitches have been reported.

-One of the most user-friendly, it is up and running, ready to fly, with little room for user error or glitches.
-4K video, takes quality photos.
+One of the most user-friendly, this drone is up and running and ready to fly with little room for user error or glitches.
+Features 4K video and takes quality photos.

 Battery life could be better.
 Wide shots might be blurry around the edges.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.